 Some of the noise is hype, but some of it points to important forces in the financial services industry.
-To help you make sense of it, we’ve pulled together a few short articles that explain why a lot of industry observers are paying close attention.
+To help you make sense of it, we’ve pulled together content explaining why a lot of industry observers are paying close attention.

 Let's start with some quick definitions.
 Blockchain is the technology that enables the existence of cryptocurrency (among other things).
 Bitcoin is the name of the best-known cryptocurrency, the one for which blockchain technology was invented.
 A cryptocurrency is a medium of exchange, such as the US dollar, but is digital and uses encryption techniques to control the creation of monetary units and to verify the transfer of funds.

-The blockchain is a decentralized ledger of all transactions across a pier to pier network.
+The blockchain is a decentralized ledger of all transactions across a peer-to-peer network.
 Using this technology, participants can confirm transactions without a need for a central clearing authority.
 Potential applications can include fund transfers, settling trades, voting, and many other issues.

 Blockchain is, quite simply, a digital, decentralized ledger that keeps a record of all transactions that take place across a peer-to-peer network.
 The major innovation is that the technology allows market participants to transfer assets across the Internet without the need for a centralized third party.

 From a business perspective, it’s helpful to think of blockchain technology as a type of next-generation business process improvement software.
 Collaborative technology, such as blockchain, promises the ability to improve the business processes that occur between companies, radically lowering the “cost of trust.”
 For this reason, it may offer significantly higher returns for each investment dollar spent than most traditional internal investments.

 Financial institutions are exploring how they could also use blockchain technology to upend everything from clearing and settlement to insurance.